bhishekarora/FIDS/README.md

 ![ad](https://github.com/bhishekarora/FIDS/assets/11346102/bdfd154f-1f30-4b56-a48f-4853962fbad2)

-Reach out to me on arora.abhishek@outlook.com for a copy of codebase or support.
+Reach out to me on arora.abhishek@outlook.com for a complete codebase and support.